 Bacolod Chicken Inasal

-Nena’s Rose II has a stall at Manokan Country but they have branched out at Narra Avenue extension and it is a much bigger place.
-It literally swarms with people partaking of their famous chicken inasal.
+Nena’s Rose II has a stall at Manokan Country.
+But they have branched out at Narra Avenue extension, which is a much bigger place.
 They also have oysters.
 They are open for lunch and dinner.
 Tel.
 No. (034) 4321434.

 Bacolod Native Restaurants

-These are not restaurants but rather a row of carinderia along B.S.
+These are not Bacolod restaurants but a row of carinderia along B.S.
 Aquino Drive corner Narra Avenue.
-You will notice them from afar because of the large metal pots on top of charcoal stoves that are visible from across the street.
+You will notice them from afar because of the large metal pots on top of charcoal stoves.
+These are visible from across the street.
 They keep the soups boiling all day so that they can serve them piping hot.
 Yummy!
 They have an assortment of beef and cow innards nilaga.

 KSL is quite far from the city but people come here because of their pork sisig and other good Pinoy eats.
 It is also a nice place to chill and unwind after a long day.
 KSL is located at P. Hernaez St. (Libertad Extension).
 Tel.
 No. 7071744.